zhqduan/HUPAN-1/README.md

     mv Unalign_result/total/ mergeUnalnCtg_result

-**(5) Remove redundancy and potential commination sequences**
+**(5) Remove redundancy and potential contamination sequences**

-After obtaining the non-reference sequences from multiple individuals, redundant sequences between different individuals should be excluded, and the potential commination sequences from non-human species are also removed for further analysis.
+After obtaining the non-reference sequences from multiple individuals, redundant sequences between different individuals should be excluded, and the potential contamination sequences from non-human species are also removed for further analysis.

 i.
 The step of remove redundancy sequences is conducted by [CDHIT][14] for fully unaligned sequences and partially unaligned sequences, respectively: